-Besan chilla are simple protein-packed & aromatic spiced gram flour pancakes from North Indian cuisine.
-Just a handful of pantry staples and a fast cook time gets this colourful breakfast on the table in a flash.
-More importantly besan chillas are kids’ approved!!
+Besan Chilla also known as Besan ka Cheela are simple protein-packed & aromatic spiced gram flour pancakes from North Indian cuisine.
+Just a handful of pantry staples and a fast cook time gets this colorful Breakfast on the table in a flash.
+More importantly Besan Chilla are kids’ approved!!
 So I make them often.
-These can also be served as an evening snack with Indian tea or chutney.
+Serve these besan cheela as Breakfast or an Evening snack with Indian Tea or Coriander Chutney.

 This recipe requires no elaborate preparations, so don’t need to plan ahead either.
 Just stir together the ingredients to make a batter, pour it on a hot griddle & cook up to delicious pancakes that will be loved by your whole family!

-Chilla are basically sweet or savory Indian pancakes made with various kinds of flour.
-These pancakes are mostly made with unleavened batter so they are considered to be healthy.
+Chilla also spelled as “Cheela” are basically sweet or savory Indian pancakes made with various kinds of lentil & cereal grain flour.
+These pancakes are also known as pudla or puda.
+Chilla are mostly made with unleavened batter so they are considered to be healthy.

-There are many kinds of chillas made in the households using various kinds of flour like oats, semolina, millet flour and even wheat flour.
-But besan chilla is much loved by many as these are aromatic and taste delicious.
+There are many kinds of chillas made in the Indian homes using various kinds of flour like oats, semolina, millet flour and even wheat flour.
+We also make them with lentils like chana dal, moong dal and mixed lentils.

 The recipe requires only the basic veggies like onions and tomatoes.
 However to perk up the nutrition you can also add some grated carrots or fine chopped baby spinach.

 I usually go with the basics – onions & tomatoes as this recipe is meant to be fast.
-Sometime just to use up the surplus I add spinach or carrots.
+Sometimes just to use up the surplus I add spinach or carrots.

 A lot of people eat besan chilla on their own with just a cup of chai.
-However at home, we love these with a spicy chutney like this garlic chutney, pudina chutney or coconut chutney.
+However at home, we love these with a spicy chutney like this Garlic chutney, Pudina chutney or Coriander chutney.
 They also go well with a pickle.

 More Instant Breakfast recipes,